 2) Beige (oil paint - possibly white when new) - date unknown

 4) Pale green (acrylic) - assuming 1983

 The filler was applied prior to layer (3) and so I assume this was done in 1983 when the rooms were last renovated.
 If so, that indicates that the ceilings have not deteriorated further over the past 38 years, and possibly much longer than that.

 This is a pressed metal rose installed over the original oil lamp smoke vent.
 It was tacked and glued to the ceiling so that the outer flange left a raised edge that was now looking rough.
 I've decided to feather this edge to blend it into the ceiling.

 The outer flange can just be seen in image 5, after three layers of plaster compound and lightly sanded back.

-After skimming filler around cracks and other rough areas to try to hide them better it was time to apply a primer.
-I chose a shellac based primer for adherence to the oil based paint that had been exposed and to block any stains that might emerge, as they did in bedroom 1.
-This was applied by brush because I had no expereince spraying a paint that contains a spirit as the solvent.
+After feathering cracks and other rough areas it was time to apply a primer.
+I chose a shellac based primer to go over the existing oil based surface and to block any stains that might emerge, as they did in bedroom 1.
+This was applied by brush.

 5. Ceiling rose - feathered